Unified analysis of saddle point problems via auxiliary space theory

 \subsection{Iterative methods}

 Here, we discuss iterative methods for solving the saddle point problem~\eqref{model_saddle}.
 For simplicity, we assume that $A$ is SPD.
-Based on the surveys~\cite{BGL:2005,Xu:2010}, there are three major approaches in iterative methods.
+Based on the surveys~\cite{BGL:2005,Xu:2010}, there are three major approaches to iterative methods.

-The first approach is that we apply iterative methods for the SPD dual problems~\eqref{Schur} and~\eqref{Schur_singular}.
+The first approach is to apply iterative methods for the SPD dual problem~\eqref{Schur} (\eqref{Schur_singular} in the semi-SPD case).
 In this case, we can utilize vast existing results on iterative methods for SPD linear systems.
-See~\cite{PX:2025} for a systematic approach for design and analysis of iterative methods for SPD linear systems.
+See~\cite{PX:2025} for a systematic approach to the design and analysis of iterative methods for SPD linear systems.

 The second approach is to apply stationary iterations, such as Uzawa-type methods~\cite{BPV:1997} or the augmented Lagrangian method~\cite{FG:1983}, to~\eqref{model_saddle}.
 It is well-known that the classical Uzawa method and the augmented Lagrangian method are equivalent to certain iterative schemes for solving the dual problem~\eqref{Schur}~\cite{BGL:2005}.
 Moreover, for general inexact Uzawa methods, their convergence behavior is determined by properties of the Schur complement~\cite{BPV:1997}.